openblockchains/awesome-diem/README.md

 [**CryptoZombies (Libra/Move Edition)**](https://cryptozombies.io/libra/)  Upcoming! -
 learn Libra blockchain contract programming by coding your own  game using the Move programming language; completely free and open source
+- [**Libra Basics Lesson 1 Live - Becoming a Shop Owner**](https://cryptozombies.io/en/lesson/12/chapter/1)  -- In this first lesson, you'll learn how to interact with the Libra testnet blockchain using the command line interface (CLI).
+This perfectly simulates how you can interact with the REAL libra testnet today.
+Later, we'll show you how to install it yourself.

 [**MoveCastle**](https://learnlibramove.com) - learn Libra blockchain contract programming by coding your own game using the Move programming language;